James Kirchick: The Hidden History of Gay Washington

 Join us for a talk with author James Kirchick and the story that could transform our understanding of American history.

 James Kirchick has written about human rights, politics and culture from around the world.
 A columnist for Tablet magazine, a contributing writer to Air Mail, and a nonresident senior fellow at the Atlantic Council, he is the author of The End of Europe: Dictators, Demagogues, and the Coming Dark Age.
 Kirchick’s work has appeared in The New York Times, The Washington Post, The Wall Street Journal, The Atlantic, The New York Review of Books, and the Times Literary Supplement.
 A graduate of Yale with degrees in history and political science, he resides in Washington, D.C.

 See more Michelle Meow Show programs at The Commonwealth Club of California.

-Author photo courtesy the speaker; main image background image is detail from Secret City book cover, published by Henry Hold and Co.
+Author photo courtesy the speaker; main image background image is detail from Secret City book cover, published by Henry Holt and Co.

 The Commonwealth Club of California

 Journalist; Author, Secret City: The Hidden History of Gay Washington; Twitter @jkirchick